prohippo/pyelly/README.txt

 of individual Python source files can be generated as needed with the Python pydoc utility.

-At present, PyElly consists of 64 Python modules comprising about sixteen thousand lines of source code.
+At present, PyElly consists of 64 Python modules comprising about ten thousand lines of source code.
 There are also various definition files to support basic various language processing capabilities.
 The PyElly download includes rules for some example applications, including